MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-mapping-to-ecom-site.md

 ![Site copy in site builder](media/channel-mapping-5.png)

 Notice in the image above that the online channel and language selection is not an option to pick at this point, this can be done once the site copy has completed.
-When the site is selected in site builder site list for the first time, it will bring up a setup dialog where the default channel and language can be selected as shown in the below image.
+When the site is selected in site builder site list for the first time, it will bring up a setup dialog where the default channel and language can be selected as shown in the following example illustration.

 ![Initialize site in site builder](media/channel-mapping-6.png)

 ### Manage an existing site channel

-Once a site has been configured with its channel, it can easily be managed/changed from within the selected site in site builder under the **Site Settings**, **Channels** tab as shown in the below image.
+Once a site has been configured with its channel, it can easily be managed/changed from within the selected site in site builder under the **Site Settings**, **Channels** tab as shown in the following example illustration.

 ![Manage channel mapping in site builder](media/channel-mapping-7.png)

 ### Support multiple sites in a single tenant

 Many branded sites can co-exist in a single tenant.
-Notice the site list in the below image has three different branded sites (Adventure Works, Adventure Works Business (B2B site) and a site for Fabrikam) each mapped to different single online channel.
+Notice the site list in the following example illustration has three different branded sites (Adventure Works, Adventure Works Business (B2B site) and a site for Fabrikam) each mapped to different single online channel.

 ![Site list in site builder](media/channel-mapping-8.png)